daminals/mee7/README.md

 # Commands
 !insult <example insult>

-Add your marvelous insults to my dastardly database!
+Add your marvelous insults to my dastardly database! (anything you put after !insult will be added to a database containing all insults)

+!mock

+What if you want me to mock MEE6 right here, right now.
+MEE6 hasn't spoken but damn are you mad!

 !count